wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 2. It is useful to be able to use space while using the navigation arrows without having to release the layer hold to re-press the same key, especially when returning to the lower layer repeatedly.
 3. The Lower & Low layers are used for numbers and symbols.
 It is easier to follow these layer presses by tapping space with the opposite hand.
-4. There are more letters on the left side of the keyboard that are used with word endings; it's easier to use the opposite hand when tapping space after word ending.
+4. There are more letters on the left side of the keyboard that are used with word endings; R,D,G,S on the left vs. E,N on the right.
+It's easier to use the opposite hand when tapping space after word ending.

 ## Tips